mayadata-io/e2e-mayastor/README.md

 # e2e-mayastor
-e2e scripts to validate MayaStor through gitlab pipeline
+Gitlab runner scripts to execute Litmus experiments specific to the storage engine Mayastor.